 TOUR TO THE MDR MUSIC SUMMER

-EISENACH – LEIPZIG INCL.
-MÜHLHAUSEN AND KÖTHEN, 310 KM
+EISENACH – KÖTHEN INCL.
+MÜHLHAUSEN AND LEIPZIG, 340 KM

 DAY 1: INDIVIDUAL ARRIVAL AND EISENACH

 Upon your self-organized arrival, we meet at the hotel in Eisenach at 2 pm.
+If you booked a rental bike we meet already at 1pm.
 Afterwards, we take a tour around the city where Johann Sebastian Bach was born and visit the Bachhaus Eisenach.
 Explore the original places, streets and alleys where young Bach grew up.
-In the evening we will listen to a concert of the MDR Music Summer with the LOrfeo Baroque Orchestra and the famous soprano Dorothee Mields in the St. Georg Church, Bach´s baptistery.
+In the evening we will listen to a concert of the MDR Music Summer in the St. Georg Church, Bach´s baptistery.

-DAY 2, EISENACH – WECHMAR – ARNSTADT, 45 KM CYCLING
+DAY 2, EISENACH – GOTHA – MÜHLHAUSEN, 37 KM CYCLING

 DAY 4, ARNSTADT – DORNHEIM – ERFURT – WEIMAR, 52 KM CYCLING